Passive interferometric symmetries of multimode Gaussian pure states: The dual-rail quantum wire

-For a dual-rail quantum wire (on periodic boundaries) on $n$ Schwinger spins, this technique applied to every TMS state in the system results in the derivation of $n$ independent Schwinger nullifiers:
+For a dual rail (on periodic boundaries) on $n$ Schwinger spins, this technique applied to every TMS state in the system results in $n$ local, independent Schwinger nullifiers:

-where the qumodes are labelled $a$ and $b$ and paired vertically into Schwinger spins that are labelled by $i$, and addition is modulo $n$.
-These nullifiers are interpreted in terms of what they reveal about the Schwinger spin structure of the dual-rail quantum wire in Section \ref{sec:entangledspinsonthewire} and also analysed in terms of the interferometric symmetries they generate in Section \ref{sec:localinters}.
+for all $i\in\Z_n$, and where the qumodes are labelled $a$ and $b$ and paired vertically into Schwinger spins that are labelled by $i$.
+Note that addition is modulo $n$.

-We illustrate the local nullifier from (\ref{end}) in Figure \ref{fig:localnull}, where the qumodes (labelled by $a$ and $b$) are paired vertically into Schwinger spins, labelled $1$--$5$.
-The nullifier is illustrated with coloured ellipses, where the green ellipse represents the operator $\hat{S}^0_{2a,2b}-\hat{S}^x_{2a,2b}$ and the red ellipse represents the operator $-\hat{S}^0_{3a,3b}-\hat{S}^x_{3a,3b}$.

-The technique described in Section \ref{sec:methodtoderive}, which derives $\mathbf{M}$ for any H-graph state with bipartite, self-inverse $\mathbf{G}$ could also have been used to derive the nullifiers in this section.
-However, the technique of switching bases lends itself to a more natural and straightforward derivation in this case.
+The technique described in Section \ref{sec:methodtoderive}, which derives Schwinger nullifiers for any H-graph state with bipartite, self-inverse $\mat G$ could also have been used to derive the nullifiers in this section.
+However, the technique of switching qumode decomposition lends itself to a more natural and straightforward derivation and also provides us with a second method to derive such nullifiers in this case.